Seven Strategies for Creating High-Performance Business Intelligence Teams

 By following these seven steps, you can transform your BI team into a high-performance organization that earns the respect of the business and enjoys sustained success.

-Wayne Eckerson is the director of TDWI Research at The Data Warehousing Institute.
+Wayne Eckerson is the director of Research at TDWI.
 He is an industry analyst and the author of Performance Dashboards: Measuring, Monitoring, and Managing Your Business (John Wiley & Sons, 2005).
 The new edition of his book will be available in November 2010.
 He can be reached at email@example.com.

 This article appeared in Wayne’s World blog March 27, 2010.
 For more information, visit tdwi.org/waynesworld.